 Sight loss is often compounded by the fact that people with dementia are often unable to communicate their loss of vision to their family, carers and health workers who may attribute any difficulties to their dementia

 Successful access to eye health care and the impact of sight loss in people living with dementia can be achieved by implementing simple changes and adaptations.
-For more information on dementia and sight loss, read our guide:

 Stroke and sight loss